go-ethereum

 The transaction hash can be used to retrieve the transaction details using the Geth Javascript console, which will return the following information:

-{ accessList: [], blockHash: "0xc076c88200618f4cbbfb4fe7c3eb8d93566724755acc6c4e9a355cc090eeee77", blockNumber: 3, chainId: "0x539", from: "0x7aa16266ba3d309e3cb278b452b1a6307e52fb62", gas: 43724, gasPrice: 3172359839, hash: "0xfa3cd8df6841c5d3706d3bacfb881d2b985d0b55bdba440f1fdafa4ed5b5cc31", input: "0x6057361d0000000000000000000000000000000000000000000000000000000000000038", maxFeePerGas: 4032048134, maxPriorityFeePerGas: 2500000000, nonce: 2, r: "0x859b88062715c5d66b9a188886ad51b68a1e4938d5932ce2dac874c104d2b26", s: "0x61ef6bc454d5e6a76c414f133aeb6321197a61e263a3e270a16bd4a65d94da55", to: "0x4aa11ddfd817dd70e9ff2a2bf9c0306e8ec450d3", transactionIndex: 0, type: "0x2", v: "0x1", value: 0 }
+{ accessList: [], blockHash: "0xc076c88200618f4cbbfb4fe7c3eb8d93566724755acc6c4e9a355cc090eeee77", blockNumber: 3, chainId: "0x539", from: "0x7aa16266ba3d309e3cb278b452b1a6307e52fb62", gas: 43724, gasPrice: 3172359839, hash: "0xfa3cd8df6841c5d3706d3bacfb881d2b985d0b55bdba440f1fdafa4ed5b5cc31", input: "0x6057361d0000000000000000000000000000000000000000000000000000000000000038", maxFeePerGas: 4032048134, maxPriorityFeePerGas: 2500000000, nonce: 2, r: "0x859b88062715c5d66b9a188886ad51b68a1e4938d5932ce2dac874c104d2b26", s: "0x61ef6bc454d5e6a76c414f133aeb6321197a61e263a3e270a16bd4a65d94da55", to: "0x4aa11ddfd817dd70e9ff2a2bf9c0306e8ec450d3", transactionIndex: 0, type: "0x2", v: "0x1", value: 0, yParity: "0x1" }

-The from address is the account that sent the transaction, the to address is the deployment address of the contract.
+The from address is the account that sent the transaction, and the to address is the deployment address of the contract.
 The value entered into Remix is now in storage at that contract address.
 This can be retrieved using Remix by calling the retrieve function - to do this simply click the retrieve button.
 Alternatively, it can be retrieved using web3.getStorageAt using the Geth Javascript console.
 The following command returns the value in the contract storage (replace the given address with the correct one displayed in the Geth logs).

 web3.eth.getStorageAt("0x407d73d8a49eeb85d32cf465507dd71d507100c1", 0)